Interactive Brokers Review: Pros, Cons, And How It Compares | for 2026

 How many people use Interactive Brokers?

-Interactive Brokers is a globally recognised broker with 1,000,000+ clients.
+Interactive Brokers is a worldwide recognised agent with 1,000,000+ customers.

 Where is the Interactive Brokers head office?